-How to avoid installation of AdLoad malware?
+How to avoid installation of AdLoad malware

-Written by Tomas Meskauskas on
+Written by Tomas Meskauskas on (updated)

 What is AdLoad?

-AdLoad is a malicious software that targets macOS operating systems.
-It is capable of avoiding to be detected by built-in macOS security tools and a number of third party antivirus and other security suites of this type.
-Also, it is designed to prevent victims from removing it from the operating systems.
-AdLoad is an adware-type malware that hijacks web browsers and forces their users to visit various (potentially malicious) websites which helps cyber criminals to generate revenue.
+AdLoad is malicious software that targets macOS operating systems.
+It is capable of avoiding detection by built-in macOS security tools and a number of third party antivirus programs and other security suites of this type.
+Furthermore, it prevents victims from removing the software from operating systems.

 Name | AdLoad virus |

-Threat Type | Mac malware, Mac virus |
+Threat Type | Mac malware, Mac virus. |

 Detection Names (Player(3).dmg) | BitDefender (Adware.MAC.Adload.IZ), Emsisoft (Adware.MAC.Adload.IZ (B)), Kaspersky (Not-a-virus:HEUR:AdWare.OSX.Ketin.d), MaxSecure (Trojan.Malware.74395934.susgen), Full List (VirusTotal) |